Cultural views on the midriff and navel: Television

 In 1951, the United States Code of Practices for Television Broadcasters came into force, which, besides other things, prohibited female navel exposure on American television.
 During the 1960s, Barbara Eden was not allowed to show her navel on the NBC TV show I Dream of Jeannie (1965–70).
 Her pants had to be worn above the navel, which became ineffective.
 After a few frames of her navel exposure went unnoticed, they decided to use fabric and skin-colored makeup to conceal her navel.
 Her costume became low-rise (without censorship) in 1985 and in 2013, 81-year-old Eden attended the Life Ball event in Vienna dressed in the same costume of I Dream of Jeannie but revealing her navel.
 In February 1964, Scandinavian Airlines placed an advertisement in newspapers and magazines throughout the United States.
 It featured a blonde-haired, bikini-clad model exposing her belly button posing on a rock above the caption "What to show your wife in Scandinavia".
 The image that appeared in most publications had the belly button removed.

 The first exposure of a navel in a TV series occurred in 1961 on the Dr. Kildare series.
 Dawn Wells and Tina Louise were not allowed to expose their navels in Gilligan's Island (1964–67).
 Wells was required to wear high-waisted shorts that covered her navel.

-Wells stated in an interview, "Oh my goodness, I designed the shorts.
-Because it was the first short shorts ever on television and it had to cover my navel.
-Gilligan's Island actually gave censors headaches back in the '60s.
-Ginger's cleavage, and Mary Ann's navel were only allowed 3 seconds an episode."
-The censors missed Nichelle Nichols, a black actress, who is showing her navel in the second-season Star Trek episode "Mirror, Mirror" (1967).
-It is believed that it was due to Bjo Trimble that it went unnoticed.
-Another episode of Star Trek, called "A Private Little War" (1968), also managed to get past the censors when Nancy Kovack's belly button was clearly visible in some shots and not covered by jewelry as seen when the fringe from her top was not covering it.
-In 1969, Mariette Hartley was not allowed to reveal her belly button in "All Our Yesterdays" (1969), the penultimate episode of Gene Roddenberry's Star Trek.
-Gene had Mariette expose not one but two belly buttons in the sci-fi film Genesis II (1973).
+Raffaella Carrà was the first Italian woman and first TV personality to show her belly button on TV in 1970 garnering her criticisms from the Vatican.
 In The Sonny & Cher Comedy Hour (1971–74), network censors feared Cher's navel exposure would become a cause célèbre at CBS.
 Cher once commented, "There were so many things that were censored—ideas and words.
-All I know is I got in trouble for showing my belly button, and every time I turned around after I went off the air, all you saw were Cheryl Ladd's boobs."
+All I know is I got in trouble for showing my belly button, and every time I turned around after I went off the air, all you saw were Cheryl Ladd's boobs" (referring to Ladd's bikini scenes on Charlie's Angels).
 People magazine dubbed Cher "Pioneer of the Belly Beautiful".

 The U.S. code of practice was suspended in 1983.